AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Support for [Rich Text](../forms/using/designing-form-template.md) in HTML5 forms.

-* Accessibility enhancements in Assets.
+* [Accessibility enhancements](new-features-latest-service-pack.md#accessibility-enhancements) in Experience Manager Assets.

 * The built-in repository (Apache Jackrabbit Oak) is updated to version 1.10.8.